Deadline

 • There were fewer than 500 of employees at the assessed plant site in the most recently completed fiscal year OR the year in which the assessment was completed (if different)

-• All proposed projects address recommendation(s) made in an IAC or CHP TAP assessment conducted since January 1, 2018, or another qualified assessment since January 1, 2021
+• All proposed projects address recommendation(s) made in an ITAC or CHP TAP assessment conducted since January 1, 2018, or another qualified assessment since January 1, 2021

 • No proposed project efforts already have been implemented